leonlinsx/minimal-mistakes/_posts/2020-12-23-process-improve.md

 ## Main

 We started out the month [looking at art](https://avoidboringpeople.substack.com/p/manet-and-modernity "art"), and there's a reason for that.
 Art is high skill, low luck.
+While it's possible to create great art without much skill, most art is crafted intentionally.
+Since you start from scratch, every element is there for a reason.
+We saw this in Manet's "unpolished" depiction of modern life, Dominique-Ingres' "unrealistic" body shape, and Picasso's "ugly" drawings, where weird features were the point of the painting.
+Throughout these, the artists were following their own deliberate process to get consistent results.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)